lansingcodes/api/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-- The `master` branch is a snapshot of the latest in-flight release.
+- The `main` branch is a snapshot of the latest in-flight release.
 All development should be done in dedicated branches.

-- Checkout a development branch from the `master` branch.
-Similarly submit pull requests back to the `master` branch.
+- Checkout a development branch from the `main` branch.
+Similarly submit pull requests back to the `main` branch.

 - Add your name (and optional email and website) to the `contributors` property in `package.json`.
 We want people to know you're helping out!